Azure Monitoring

 The metrics view shows two simple graphs of the network activity of the cloudSwXtch instance.
 The metrics available are the total bandwidth into and out of the instance.
 The bandwidth units change based on the timescale chosen.

-due to Azure idiosyncrasies, the metrics view will first show up around 15 minutes or so after a cloudSwXtch instance is first created.
+Due to Azure idiosyncrasies, the metrics view will first show up around 15 minutes or so after a cloudSwXtch instance is first created.
 The swxtch-top application can be used immediately.

 image.png